copper/statsmix/README.txt

 To get started, you'll need a API key for StatsMix.
 You can get a free developer account here: http://www.statsmix.com/try?plan=developer

-Detail documentation is at  http://www.statsmix.com/developers/ruby_gem
+Full gem documentation is at  http://www.statsmix.com/developers/ruby_gem

 == Quick Start ==

 #install the gem from the command line
 gem install statsmix

+#in your code
 require "statsmix"
 StatsMix.api_key = "YOUR API KEY"

 #push a stat with the value 1 (default) to a metric called "My First Metric"